-- promote knowledge sharing. - 5) Develop a region-wide communication plan to improve communication at regional level down to frontline local staff who are implementing the work. - 6) Conduct regional business engagement activities, such as summits, forums, and roundtables for the targeted sectors. - 7) Develop a regional demand occupation list and share information about the related career pathways, with particular focus on targeted industries and jobs impacted by COVID-19 and automation. - 8) Create pilot projects for training programs in the targeted sectors. - 9) Identify new and emerging targeted industries for the region. - 10) Collaborate with chambers of commerce, development authorities, and other economic development related organizations to support a regional approach for economic development efforts to employ newly attracted and expanded businesses. - 11) Coordinate business services on a regional basis, including outreach, recruitment, and applicant referral to support a range of employer needs including hiring new employees through On the Job Training (OJT) and Apprenticeship programs, upskill existing employees through Incumbent Worker Training (IWT) programs, and supporting young/new workers through Work Experience and Internship programs. - 12) Initiate regional procurement methodologies, such as issuing joint procurements or using a standard Request for Proposals instrument/evaluation tool. - 13) Develop a regional approach for training activities, including consistent guidelines for Individual Training Accounts (ITAs), on-the-job training, customized training, and incumbent worker training; as well as regional supportive service guidelines. - 14) Encourage co-location efforts at the each of comprehensive One-Stops in the local areas to increase partner participation; improving customer access to services. - 15) Promote standardization across the region, such as common formats, form, templates, and tools for WIOA application, contracts, assessment instruments, job readiness curricula, resume writing, etc. - 16) Pursue alternative grants and other funding opportunities on a regional basis. - 17) Research and share technologies that improve customer service and increase ability to manage operations across the region, such as Customer Relationship Management (CRM) system for business services. - 18) Establish regional performance and equity-based goals, outside of the LWDB negotiated performance measures, to support implementation of the regional workforce plan and advance the goals herein. - b.
-Describe the plans for coordination of administrative cost arrangements including the pooling of funds for administrative costs. (if applicable) - 1) Increase grant writing (i.e., Community Development Block Grant, EPA Environmental Workforce Development grants, Disability and Employment Initiative grants) with workforce development partners as co-signers. - 2) Pool funds and share costs for a regional outreach and branding program. - 3) Save administrative costs on the region going to Launchpad CRM, as opposed to each local WorkSource using their own technology platforms. - 4) Develop a regional approach for additional funding and leveraging existing funds. - 5) Consider a private funder pool.
+- improvements through a human centered design strategy. - 2) Implement a common Customer Relationship Management (CRM) system for business services across the Atlanta region. - 3) Develop strategies to improve transparency and operations of the Metro Atlanta ITA Work Group.
+Review and coordinate the process for ITA provider contracting, payments, assessment, and related operations across the region. - 4) Facilitate greater communication and collaboration among the local WorkSource staff and functional program units to discuss achievements, new initiatives, and challenges to promote knowledge sharing and consistent implementation. - 5) Conduct regional business engagement activities, such as summits, forums, and roundtables for the targeted sectors. - 6) Develop a regional demand occupation list and share information about related career pathways, with particular focus on targeted industries and jobs impacted by natural disasters and other changing economic conditions (such as COVID and automation). - 7) Leverage the Metro Atlanta Industry Partnership to identify new and emerging targeted industries and opportunities for pilot projects.

+- 8) Collaborate with chambers of commerce, development authorities, and other economic development organizations to support a regional approach for economic development. - 9) Coordinate business services on a regional basis, including outreach, recruitment, and applicant referral to support a range of employer needs including hiring new employees through On the Job Training (OJT) and Apprenticeship programs, upskill existing employees through Incumbent Worker Training (IWT) programs, and supporting workers through Work Experience and Internship programs. - 10) Initiate regional procurement methodologies, such as issuing joint procurements or using a standard Request for Proposals instrument/evaluation tool. - 11) Develop a regional approach for greater alignment of training activities, including policies, program guidelines, and processes, including but not limited to ITAs and other employment and training services. - 12) Promote document standardization across the region, such as common formats, forms, templates, and tools for WIOA application, contracts, assessment instruments, job readiness curricula, etc. - 13) Explore funding opportunities on a regional basis beyond the standard WIOA formula allocation. - 14) Research and share technologies that improve customer service and increase ability to manage operations across the region. - 15) Establish regional performance and equity-based targets, outside of the LWDB negotiated performance measures, to support implementation of the regional workforce plan and advance the goals herein. - 16) Explore and coordinate outreach activities to increase awareness and support for the metro Atlanta workforce development system. - 17) Regularly collect and analyze data to identify new strategies or adjust existing activities to support program implementation and system improvements. - 18) Engage in and prioritize coordinated activities to support improving economic mobility in the region, such as Equity@Work, the MAX network, MAIP, and related regional initiatives.

+- b.
+Describe the plans for coordination of administrative cost arrangements including the pooling of funds for administrative costs. (if applicable) - 1) Support grant writing (federal/state public and private grant opportunities) with workforce development partners as co-signers. - 2) Continue to share costs for regional activities, including CRM and targeted outreach.